microsoft/Windows-AppConsult-Tools-DesktopBridgeRePack/README.md

 > The direct link for downloading the AppxTestRootAgency Store certificate is https://go.microsoft.com/fwlink/?linkid=849018

 ## RepackageAPPXFolderForWin10S.cmd tool
 The cmd takes a folder path as paramater.
-The folder path is the extracted content for an APPX.
+The folder path is the extracted content for an Appx/Bundle.
 This tool is useful if you need to modify manually some files like the manifest or assets.
-The purpose is to repackage the folder into an APPX and sign using the Store AppxTestRootAgency certificate.
+The purpose is to repackage the folder into an Appx/Bundle and sign it using the Store AppxTestRootAgency certificate.

 Usage and details are available in the [**RepackageForWindows10S**](RepackageForWindows10S) folder of this repo